-Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
+It isn’t always simple to stay on top of academic responsibilities like homework and essays while juggling extracurricular activities, college preparation and a social life at the same time.
 That’s where Sylvan’s study skills program in the Minneapolis region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on "higher order" thinking skills including academic planning, strategic planning and expectation management These skills can make a lasting impact in the classroom, in college and in future careers.
-Find out how our tutoring experts in the Minneapolis region can help your son or daughter achieve goals and conquer any workload.
+We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Discover for yourself how our friendly tutors in the Minneapolis region can help your child accomplish goals and realize his or her potential.

 We Can Help With All Kinds of Study Skills, Including: